 6 Ways Travel Savings Can Cost You More

-You may think you’re scored some discounts on that next trip, but have you?
-Here are six ways paying a bit more up front for your vacation may actually save you money in the end.
+You may think you’ve scored some discounts on that next trip, but have you?
+Here are six ways paying a bit more upfront for your vacation may actually save you money in the end.

 After months of being stuck at home, you’re looking forward to safely being able to travel again.

-You’ve budgeted and saved for your upcoming vacation and everything is coming together nicely as you prepare to purchase plane tickets, reserve a hotel room, and shop for some last-minute items like a new snorkel mask or hiking boots.
+You’ve budgeted and saved for your upcoming vacation.
+Everything is coming together nicely as you prepare to purchase plane tickets, reserve a hotel room, and shop for some last-minute items like a new snorkel mask or hiking boots.

 Not so fast!
 That great discount you found may be setting you up to break your budget.

 How can this be the case?
-I’m going to give you six scenarios where you will pay more up front, but save even more once that final total is tallied.
+I will give you six scenarios where you will pay more upfront but save even more once that final total is tallied.

 1. Choose your airline wisely.

-If you intend to check baggage, spending a little more for a ticket that includes checked baggage will help you avoid crazy fees.
-In 2020, amidst the COVID crisis, airlines earned more than $2 billion in baggage fees just in the first three quarters.
+If you intend to check baggage, spending a little more on a ticket that includes checked baggage will help you avoid crazy fees.
+Travelocity keeps an updated list of baggage fees per airline if you’d like to see just how high some baggage fees have gotten.